UIUC-iSchool-DataViz/is445AOG_fall2020/week01/installation_instructions.md

 ### 2.1 Conda environment
  1. On a Mac search for the "Terminal" prompt/on Windows search for the Anaconda prompt (NOT the navigator)
  2. In the terminal window type: `conda create -n DataViz python=3.8 matplotlib=3.2.2 numpy jupyter pillow pandas scipy ipywidgets palettable bqplot h5py requests traitlets geopandas contextily ipyvolume ffmpeg descartes basemap cartopy webcolors ipyleaflet wordcloud nltk xlrd libpng pip yt -c conda-forge`
-    * NOTE: if this fails or there are package conflicts you can try with Python 3.7 -- In the terminal window type: `conda create -n DataViz python=3.7 matplotlib=3.2.2 numpy jupyter pillow pandas scipy ipywidgets palettable bqplot h5py requests traitlets geopandas contextily ipyvolume ffmpeg descartes basemap cartopy webcolors ipyleaflet wordcloud nltk xlrd libpng pip yt -c conda-forge`
+    * **NOTE #1:** if this fails or there are package conflicts you can try with Python 3.7 -- In the terminal window type: `conda create -n DataViz python=3.7 matplotlib=3.2.2 numpy jupyter pillow pandas scipy ipywidgets palettable bqplot h5py requests traitlets geopandas contextily ipyvolume ffmpeg descartes basemap cartopy webcolors ipyleaflet wordcloud nltk xlrd libpng pip yt -c conda-forge`
+	* **NOTE #2:** you might see the following message `Solving environment: failed with initial frozen solve.
+Retrying with flexible solve.`  This does not mean your installation has failed -- as long as its still running let it be!
+(This can take a while -- average is ~30 minutes, but sometimes it can take over night.)
- 3. When prompted, enter y and press return to install stuff (this can take a while!)
+ 3. When prompted, enter y and press return to install stuff (this can take a while too!)

 **Note:** Right now we need a special version of `matplotlib` to work with `yt`, but this might change in the future.